 Down in the southernmost tip of Luzon is a quiet town loaded with lovely natural attractions.
 Matnog, Sorsogon is another destination to fulfill your exciting island hopping goals!
 Startling pink sand beach, lively fish sanctuary, mysterious-looking sea caves, and a long stretch of white sand beach ideal for camping and beach-bumming are among beautiful things to behold from this last frontier in the south.

-Main attractions: The amazingly pinkish sands of Subic Beach; a home to diverse species of fishes known as Juag Marine Sanctuary; a cluster of small caverns at Calintaan Caves; camping at the shores of Tikling Island.
+Main attractions: The amazingly pinkish sands of Subic Beach; a home to diverse species of fishes known as Juag Marine Sanctuary; a cluster of small caverns at Calintaan Caves; beach camping at the shores of Tikling Island.

 Getting there: Fly to Legazpi Airport then ride a tricycle to Daraga-Matnog Bus Terminal where you could catch a bus going to Matnog.
 Charter a boat for island hopping at Matnog Town.